siegfrkn/complaint-tracking-dapp/README.md

 This directory is structured as indicated above.
 All code needed to clone and run this project, as well as information about system dependencies can be found in the `complaint-tracker` directory.
 The original project proposal can be found in the `project-proposal` directory, and all files related to the final report are located in the `final-report` directory.
 There is an additional directory named `readme-images` which contains the images used in the various readme files throughout this repo. <br/><br/>

 # Contract and App Requirements
-To ensure the dApp meets the needs of FDA 21 CFR 820.198 which outlines the regulations for medical device complaint tracking, the following requirements have been outline.
+To ensure the dApp meets the needs of FDA 21 CFR 820.198 which outlines the regulations for medical device complaint tracking, the following requirements have been outlined.
 * All complaints must be stored indefinitely and are subject to audit.
 * All complaint initial filings, addendums, and closures shall be be documented.
 * Complaints in the system shall contain the following information at minimum: